WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 9. In the **Certification Authority** console, right-click or access the context menu for **Revoked Certificates**, select **All Tasks**, select **Publish**, and then select **OK**.

-### Task 2: Create a new template for users that includes smart card sign in
+### Task 2: Create a new template for users that includes smart-card sign in

 1. On **LON-DC1**, in the **Certification Authority** console, expand **ContosoCA**, right-click or access the context menu for **Certificate Templates**, and then select **Manage**.
 2. In the **Certificate Templates** **Console**, right-click or access the context menu for the **User** certificate template, and then select **Duplicate** **Template**.